Magnushhoie/bash_search/README.md

 Compiled from https://github.com/junegunn/fzf/wiki/examples and others, with some small tweaks for personal use.

-Bash fuzzy search commands:
+Bash fuzzy search commands.
+All are interactive using FZF:
-- f_search (Find search): Search all files infinitely deep for text.
-Interactive search.
+- f_search (Find search): Search files by lines on your computer, from current directory.
+Very powerful.
-- f_files: Shows contents of all files in the current directory
 - f_if (Find In Folder): Variant of the above.
 Cleaner presentation of search results.
+Configure max-depth to search deeper.
+- f_folders: Search folders on your computer, from current directory.
+- f_files: Shows contents of all files in the current directory
+- f_cd: Interactive cd for browsing directories.
-- f_bashh (Find BASH History): search your bash command history.
+- f_bashh (Find BASH history): search your bash command history.
 Alternatively, use ctrl + r to search directly in the terminal using FZF.
-- fcd (Fancy Change Directory): Interactive cd
 - f_kill (Find Kill): Search all processes, kill selected one
 - f_man (Find Manual): Search bash manual
 - f_pdf (Find PDF): Search any text in any pdf in folder, infinite depth.
 Enter to open file.